neverlosecc/marketplace-api/README.md

 JWT payload format is explained in latter section

+After creating your integration and specifying valid Redirect URL, your payment method will be present in method dropdown on product purchase page.

+Please note that until you enable **Public** checkbox, your method is visible only to you.
+You can use this private method to test your integration and set it to public as soon as integration is ready.

 ### Providing your prices

 User will also see your actual prices in our checkout UI if you provide them.